What is Cor?

 The COR curriculum is grounded in the Four Noble Truths – a Buddhist understanding of the nature of suffering- that guides people to create understanding out of suffering, and with this understanding change and transform their actions.

-The module series emphases the assets of community, agency, and meaning as sources of strength amidst workplace struggles.
+The module series emphasizes the assets of community, agency, and meaning as sources of strength amidst workplace struggles.
 In each module, contemplative practice is centered as an ongoing foundation of resilience and support.

 Yes, absolutely.
 The curriculum nurtures the continuation or initiation of a daily contemplative practice – inclusive of different religious, spiritual, and secular orientations – such as meditation, centering prayer, and exercise.